dynamsoft-docs/document-normalizer-docs-mobile/programming/ios/user-guide.md

    | `DynamsoftCameraEnhancer.xcframework` | The Dynamsoft Camera Enhancer SDK, including camera control and frame preprocessing APIs. |
    | `DynamsoftUtility.xcframework (Optional)` | The module includes functional APIs that support you to integrate the input, filtering the results, generating result images, etc. |

-2. Drag and drop the above five **frameworks** into your Xcode project.
+2. Drag and drop the above five **xcframeworks** into your Xcode project.
 Make sure to check Copy items if needed and Create groups to copy the framework into your project's folder.

 3. Click on the project settings then go to **General –> Frameworks, Libraries, and Embedded Content**.
-Set the **Embed** field to **Embed & Sign** for DynamsoftDocumentNormalizer and DynamsoftCameraEnhancer.
+Set the **Embed** field to **Embed & Sign** for all above **xcframeworks**.

 #### Add the Frameworks via CocoaPods